 Baltimore Planning Commission

 The Planning and Zoning Commission is composed of five members who reside within the corporate limits of the Village.
 The five members include the Mayor, one member of Village Council, and three additional citizens appointed by the Mayor.
+Residents are appointed for a six (6) year term.

 For the purposes of the Zoning Code, the Planning and Zoning Commission has the following duties: